pirsch-analytics/docs/docs/advanced/events.md

 The `data-exclude` and `data-include` attributes can be used to ignore events on certain pages.
 Please refer to the [website integration](/get-started/frontend-integration) for details.

+Please note that firing an event immediately on page load can result in duplicate sessions.
+See the [example below](/advanced/events#example-5-tracking-an-event-on-page-load) for details.

 ### Example 1: Using CSS Classes

 If you don't have access to the HTML of your website and cannot or don't want to use JavaScript, adding CSS classes is the easiest way to add event tracking.
 The downside is that only click events are supported at the moment.
 The example below will trigger an event when the button is clicked.